Category Archives: History of Portugal

 Previously, the colours of the flag were mostly blue and white which celebrated the royal family.
 It was natural therefore that these colours were changed to those of the republican party.
 Red to represent the blood of the Portuguese (and those who had died defending their country) and green to represent hope and optimism in a new era of republicanism.

 The armillary sphere represents Portugal’s great history of maritime discoveries.
 The sphere was used to navigate the oceans and was incorporated in the personal banner of King Manuel 1st who reigned during those magnificent times.
-The architecture of the era often included the armillary sphere as well so you can see it on Belém Tower and in the Monastery of Jerónimos.
+The architecture of the era often included the armillary sphere as well.
+You can see examples on Belém Tower and in the Monastery of Jerónimos.

 Lastly on the flag is the shield of Portugal which sits on top of the armillary sphere.
 The shield has been present on almost every flag of Portugal (if in slightly differing designs).
 In the centre of the shield are five small blue shields with five dots in each.
 The dots are called ‘bezants’.
 A bezant is an old coin which comes from the word “Byzantian” as these gold coins were the most prized.